leocengia/SCI-repo/README.md

 > for private or commercial use
 > without permission.

+**Agent-normalized template text**

+This property does not allow photo shooting, video recording, interviewing, or filming activities for private or commercial use without permission.

 **Important information**

 This template may be amended to remove any activity that does not apply.

+<a id="template-096"></a>

 #### Template 96: No smoking (penalty applies) (191)